CAD-Recode: Reverse Engineering CAD Code from Point Clouds: Experiments

-To assess the impact of our proposed synthetic training data on performance, we ablate the synthetic dataset, and the amount of data used during training.
-First, we translated the DeepCAD dataset ($160\,\text{k}$ models) to CadQuery (second row of Table~\ref{tab:commands}).
-Using identical training data, \modelname~achieves a mean CD of $1.64$, less than half that of CAD-SIGNet~\cite{khan2024cad} ($3.43$), showcasing the effectiveness of \modelname~and the proposed CAD code representation.
-Training on $160\,\text{k}$ synthetic dataset further improves performance, reducing the mean CD to $0.523$.
-This demonstrates that the proposed synthetic dataset, even at the same scale of DeepCAD dataset, allows for better performance of \modelname.
-Finally, scaling to $1\,\text{M}$ synthetic samples results in a substantial improvement in mean CD, demonstrating the benefits of our large-scale synthetic data.
+Training \modelname~on $160$\,k procedurally generated samples using the method described in~\Cref{sec:synth_data} leads to significant improvements in geometric fidelity of the predicted samples over training on the DeepCAD dataset with the same amount of data (see row 2 and 3 of~\Cref{tab:ablation}).
+Furthermore, scaling our training dataset to $1$\,M samples provides further improvements across all datasets (row 4 of~\Cref{tab:ablation}).
+As compared to DeepCAD training dataset, our procedural dataset generation provides a better way of learning the mapping between point clouds and CAD codes which can be further improved by scaling up the dataset size.

-Results in Table~\ref{tab:parameters} show the relationship between input point cloud size, model architecture, and reconstruction quality.
-Our method achieves a mean CD of $0.510$ with just $32$ input points using a $0.5$\,B parameter decoder --- significantly outperforming CAD-SIGNet~\cite{khan2024cad} which requires $256$ times more points ($8192$) to achieve a CD of $3.43$.
-This ability to maintain high performance with $256$ times fewer input points demonstrates the effectiveness of \modelname~in relating sparse geometric information to its CAD sketch-extrude sequences.
-Increasing the point count to $64$ substantially improves performance (CD: $0.371$).
-Our best results are achieved with $256$ points and a larger $1.5$\,B parameter decoder (CD: $0.308$).
-Note that as in previous works~\cite{khan2024cad,dupont2024transcad,ma2024draw,uy2022point2cyl}, the point coordinates are supplied with normals in all experiments, hence providing further hints on the surface of the point cloud.
+We investigate the effectiveness of the test-time sampling approach that generates multiple CAD code predictions through different point cloud samplings, as described in~\Cref{sect:training_inference}.
+As shown in the third and last row of~\Cref{tab:ablation}, the test-time sampling approach mainly helps reducing the ratio of invalid predicted CAD codes (IR).
+For comparison, CAD-SIGNet~\cite{khan2024cad} employs a probability-based sampling.
+Yet, even without test-time sampling our method still performs better on the reconstruction metrics than CAD-SIGNet~\cite{khan2024cad}.

-We investigate the effectiveness of our multi-candidate approach that generates multiple CAD code predictions through different point cloud samplings, as described in Section~\ref{sect:training_inference}.
-As shown in Table~\ref{tab:sampling}, increasing the number of candidates from $1$ to $5$ significantly improves the mean CD (from $0.831$ to $0.388$) and invalidity ratio (from $4.7\%$ to $0.6\%$).
-Further improvements are observed with $10$ candidates, achieving a CD of $0.308$ and IR of $0.5\%$.
-For comparison, CAD-SIGNet~\cite{khan2024cad} employs a probability-based sampling, yet even with a single prediction, our method achieves substantially lower mean CD ($0.831$ vs $6.81$).
+Results in~\Cref{tab:parameters} show an ablation of the input point cloud size and the number of parameters of the LLM backbone.
+It can be observed that using an input point cloud of $256$ points and Qwen1.5b results in the highest IoU.
+This setting with a relatively small input point cloud and lightweight LLM backbone provides the best balance between prediction accuracy and memory requirements.
+Results on all metrics are included in the supplementary materials.